yaelliethy/wildqueue/README.md

 ## Performance Optimizations

-- **Caching**: Active workers are cached for 30 seconds to avoid repetitive database queries
+- **Caching**: Active workers are cached for 30 seconds to avoid repetitive database queries (time is configurable)
 - **Persistent Workers**: Workers don't exit after processing jobs, they continue running
 - **Scheduler-Based Pruning**: Uses Laravel's native scheduler for reliable, efficient cleanup
 - **Pattern Filtering**: Only spawn workers for queues that match your business logic